nettings/gpioctl/README.md

 gpioctl:midi_out
 $ jack_connect gpioctl:midi_out midi-monitor:input
 ```
-Now use the controls and watch the JACK MIDI evens coming in.
+Now use the controls and watch the JACK MIDI events coming in.
+Of course the point is to use another JACK client that does useful things
+with those controller inputs.
+Ardour or mod-host are examples.

 ## Using the stdout frontend